Sign-up bonus, shopping portals and cash back can cut your costs

 “The first year I earned the points needed by signing up for two Southwest Chase Rapid Rewards credit cards [a consumer card and business card], spending on the card and shopping through the Rapid Rewards shopping portal,” she says.

-Mettler, of Indianapolis, has two boys, who were in elementary school and in middle school at the time of the interview.
+Mettler, of Indianapolis, has two boys, who were in elementary school and in middle school at the time of this interview.

 “Clothing is our biggest expense as my boys are at the age where they seem to be growing several inches a month,” Mettler says.
 “For clothing, we probably will spend $200.
 Thank goodness my younger son can wear my older son’s hand-me-downs, so the biggest expense is for my 13-year-old.